malgebary/Azure-Route-Server-MicroHack/README.md

 ## Task 4: Remove BGP peering with CSR1, remove as-override, and advertise default route

-- Login to ***CSR*** using Azure Bastion: from Portal navigate to CSR -> Overview -> Connect -> Bastion, then fill in the Username and Password and hit Connect
+- Login to ***CSR*** using Azure Bastion: from Portal navigate to CSR -> Overview -> Connect -> Bastion, then type in the Username and Password and hit Connect

 - Once you logged in, type `conf t` to get into configuration mode, then copy and paste the following commands:

-❗We will advertise the default route in two prefixes: 128.0.0.0/1 and 0.0.0.0/1 instead of 0.0.0.0/0, because of the limitation in the Azure virtual network gateway type VPN in which it doesn't advertise 0.0.0.0/0 to to on-prem
+❗We will advertise the default route in two prefixes: 128.0.0.0/1 and 0.0.0.0/1 instead of 0.0.0.0/0, because of the limitation in the Azure virtual network gateway type VPN in which it doesn't advertise 0.0.0.0/0 to on-prem.

 ```
 !
 Static route for the default route prefixes so it can be advertised into BGP